Collected by our Network

-External support to various actors involved in nonviolent campaigns can affect the trajectory of a nonviolent struggle.
-This monograph evaluates which external support to civil resistance campaigns is efficacious as well as the cumulative impact of these forms of external support on campaign outcomes.
+External Solidarity to various actors involved in nonviolent campaigns can affect the trajectory of a nonviolent struggle.
+This monograph evaluates which external support to civil resistance campaigns is efficacious as well as the cumulative impact of these forms of external Solidarity on campaign outcomes.

 by Erica Chenoweth and Maria J. Stephan

 This manual, written in Spanish (Español), provides background and training material for teaching a course Introduction to Nonviolence.
 Though it was written in the context of a community activist organization in Mexico, the material has been intentionally compiled and presented so as to be adaptable to different local and national contexts.
 The manual explores three main topical areas: (1) a Gandhian perspective on violence and nonviolence, (2) nonviolent direct action, and (3) constructive programs and peace projects.

 Developed by ICNC LIN Fellow Poncho Hernandez, México, Global Unity Sumak Kausay, A.C., 2017.